The Ultimate Guide To Growing Your Dance Studio

-Typically, the students attending 1-2 classes a week at your studio are a studio's most PROFITABLE students on a per-class basis.
-(Don't take my word for it, feel free to to run the numbers on your own studio's classes and see what I mean.)
+Typically, the students attending 1-2 classes a week at your studio are the studio's most PROFITABLE students on a per-class basis.
+(Don't take my word for it, feel free to run the numbers on your own studio's classes and see what I mean.)

 So we've established that recreational/beginning-level students taking 1-2 classes a week are your most PROFITABLE students.

-If your studio typically serves children 3-18 years old, then simple logic would tell us that the POTENTIAL lifetime student value of a brand new 3 year old student would be more than that of a brand new 17 year old student.
-That's because the 3 year old could POTENTIALLY be enrolled and paying tuition (and buying recital tickets, and costumes, and camps, etc.) for the next 15 years while the brand new 17 year old will only be enrolled for a year before they graduate.
+If your studio typically serves children 3-18 years old, then simple logic would tell us that the POTENTIAL lifetime student value of a brand new 3-year-old student would be more than that of a brand new 17-year-old student.
+That's because the 3-year-old could POTENTIALLY be enrolled and paying tuition (and buying recital tickets, and costumes, camps, etc.) for the next 15 years while the brand new 17-year-old will only be enrolled for a year before they graduate.

 I'm not saying you shouldn't offer beginning-level teen classes at all, I'm just pointing out the fact that in terms of potential lifetime student value, younger students are more "valuable" to a studio than older students.